-2.3.2.5 Materials Disposal Off-site
+2.3.2.5 Materials Disposal Off-Site

-Soil excavated from the Site that has chemical or petroleum odors, visual chemical or petroleum staining, or elevated PID readings will not be reused on-site but will be segregated and sampled prior to off-site disposal.
-Waste characterization will be performed for off-site disposal in a manner suitable to the receiving facility and in conformance with applicable permits.
+Soil excavated from the Site that has chemical or petroleum odors, visual chemical or petroleum staining, or elevated PID readings will not be reused on-Site but will be segregated and sampled prior to off-Site disposal.
+Waste characterization will be performed for off-Site disposal in a manner suitable to the receiving facility and in conformance with applicable permits.
 Sampling and analytical methods, sampling frequency, analytical results and Quality Assurance and Quality Control (QA/QC) will be reported in the Annual Site Management Report.
 All data available for soil/material to be disposed of at a given facility must be submitted to the disposal facility with suitable explanation prior to shipment and receipt.
 The disposal locations will be identified and reported to NYSDEC in the Annual Site Management Report.

-For large projects, the total quantity of material expected to be disposed of off-site will be reported to NYSDEC prior to performance of the work.
+For large projects, the total quantity of material expected to be disposed of off-Site will be reported to NYSDEC prior to performance of the work.
 This will include quantity, breakdown by class of disposal facility, if appropriate, i.e., hazardous waste disposal facility, solid waste landfill, petroleum treatment facility, construction and demolition (C&D) recycling facility, etc.

 All soil/fill/solid waste excavated and removed from the Site will be treated as contaminated and regulated material and will be disposed of in accordance with all local, State (including NYCRR Part 360) and Federal regulations.
 Material that does not meet Track 1 unrestricted Soil Cleanup Objectives (SCOs) is prohibited from being taken to a New York State recycling facility (NYCRR Part 360-16 Registration Facility).
 If disposal of soil/fill from this Site is proposed for unregulated disposal (i.e., clean soil removed for development purposes), a formal request with an associated plan will be made to NYSDEC's Project Manager.
-Unregulated off-site management of materials from this Site is prohibited without formal NYSDEC approval.
-Non-hazardous historic fill and contaminated soil taken off-site will be handled, at minimum, as a Municipal Solid Waste per NYCRR Part 360-1.2.
-Historical fill and contaminated soil from the Site are prohibited from being disposed at Part 360-16 Registration Facilities (also known as Soil Recycling Facilities).
-Hazardous wastes derived from on-site will be stored, transported, and disposed of in full compliance with applicable local, State, and Federal regulations.
+Unregulated off-Site management of materials from this Site is prohibited without formal NYSDEC approval.
+Non-hazardous historic fill and contaminated soil taken off-Site will be handled, at minimum, as a Municipal Solid Waste per NYCRR Part 360-16 Registration Facilities (also known as Soil Recycling Facilities).
+Hazardous wastes derived from on-Site will be stored, transported, and disposed of in full compliance with applicable local, State, and Federal regulations.

 Soil that is contaminated but non-hazardous and is being removed from the Site is considered by the Division of Solid & Hazardous Materials (DSHM) in NYSDEC to be C&D materials with contamination not typical of virgin soil.
 This soil may be sent to a permitted Part 360 landfill.
 It may be sent to a permitted C&D processing facility without permit modifications only upon prior notification of NYSDEC Region 2 DSHM.
 This material is prohibited from being sent or redirected to a Part 360-16 Registration Facility.
-In this case, as dictated by DSHM, special procedures will include, at a minimum, a letter to the C&D facility that provides a detailed explanation that the material is derived from a Department of Environmental Remediation (DER) remediation site, that the soil material is contaminated and that it must not be redirected to on-site or off-site Soil Recycling Facilities.
+In this case, as dictated by DSHM, special procedures will include, at a minimum, a letter to the C&D facility that provides a detailed explanation that the material is contaminated and that it must not be redirected to on-site or off-site Soil Recycling Facilities.